Hawk652/Capstone-Guidance-Robot/Documentation/Signoffs/Localization Subsystem.md

 ![Alt text](https://github.com/Hawk652/Capstone-Guidance-Robot/blob/main/Documentation/Images/localization%20beacon%20box.png)

 Here are the 3d models for the housing unit of the beacons.
 The dimensions of the housing unit is 19.3 x 8.15 x 7.62 $cm^3$.
+The housing unit will contain a breadboard, a 9v battery, a 9v to 5v dc to dc converter, and an ESP32 UWB development board.

 ![Alt text](https://github.com/Hawk652/Capstone-Guidance-Robot/blob/main/Documentation/Images/localization%20beacon%20placement.png)